mchion/reddit_ELT_pipeline/README.md

 ## Data Source

-- **The Data**: A post on Reddit can contain zero or more comments.
-We can view comments as a stream of data over time (a time series).
-We want to collect these comments and the posts they belong to.
+- **The Data**: We're trying to collect some minimal information about comments and posts from the [dataengineering](https://www.reddit.com/r/dataengineering/) subreddit.
+For posts, we want to collect the post ID, title, author, and timestamp.
+Similarly, for comments, we want to collect the comment ID, body of comment, author, and timestamp.
+Because our end goal is to view posts and comments as a sort of time stream, the timestamp for both is the essential piece of information we need.

 - **Reddit API**: The Reddit API is well documented and heavily used by many other platorms.
 Although webscraping directly from the Reddit website is possible, it is generally frowned upon.
 One limitation of the API that we enountered is that is has fixed extraction amount of 100 recent comments per request.
 In other words, it is not possible to extract any amount less than or greater than 100.